-This course strengthens students' ability to anticipate, critically analyze and appropriately respond to the legal and ethical dilemmas that confront managers in a global economy.
+Strengthens students' ability to anticipate, critically analyze and appropriately respond to the legal and ethical dilemmas that confront managers in a global economy.
 This course focuses on the challenges of responsible decision-making in complex, socially diverse business environments.
 Prerequisites: All CBE and University proficiencies, including the UWSR, and all MBA fundamental courses.